Chris Heyde

-Christopher Charles Heyde AM (20 April 1939, in Sydney – 6 March 2008, in Canberra) was a prominent Australian statistician who did leading research in probability, stochastic processes and statistics.
+Christopher Charles Heyde (20 April 1939 in Sydney – 6 March 2008 in Canberra) was a prominent Australian statistician who did leading research in probability, stochastic processes and statistics.

 Heyde was a professor at Columbia University, the University of Melbourne, CSIRO, University of Manchester, University of Sheffield, Michigan State University, and The Australian National University, Canberra.

 In 2008, Heyde died of metastatic melanoma.